75+ Years of BREC

 Expansion and Improvements – BREC’s planning team continued its aggressive effort to complete construction projects in the park system keeping an important sector of the economy in business.
 The team had 88 projects of varying scope and size underway in 2021 in design/planning and construction.
 They include:

-Gold Medal Win - On September 20, 2022 BREC was once again recognized as the number one park system in the nation in the prestigious NRPA Gold Medal competition.
-It marks the third time in BREC’s history that the agency won the award and comes after it was a finalist eight of the past seven years.
+Gold Medal Win?- On September 20, 2022 BREC was once again recognized as the number one park system in the nation in the prestigious NRPA Gold Medal competition.
+It marks the third time in BREC’s history that the agency won the award and comes after it was a finalist seven of the past eight years.
 BREC competes in the largest category made of park agencies that serve a population of 400,000 or more residents.
-To read more about how BREC won the award, visit brec.org/goldmedal
+To read more about how BREC won the award, visit?brec.org/goldmedal